MartijnNieuwenhuizen/Browser_Technologies/feature_detection/README.md

 ```
 So, what happens here?
 The idea is that every block in the container has a width and is an inline-block element, so everything is sitting next to eachother.
 And that's good.
 The only thing we do with flexbox is a prittier alingment.
 So if your browser supports *display: inline-block;* (and every browser does that!
 [Can I Use -> inline-block](http://caniuse.com/#search=inline-block)) the layout will be fine.
 And if your browser supports flexbox, it will look even nicer.
+**TIP:** The text-align: center; on the .container takes care of the center alignment.

 ## Center the inner content
 After creating a nice overview of all the items, I want to aling the content off every item.
 This is also verry simple!
 You can use the *text-align* property, which accepts the following settings: *left, right and center*.